Bridging finance Loans to buy land UK

 In this context, however, it is used for the immediate purchase or development of raw land.

-What can a land loan be used for?
+What can a loan to buy land be used for?

 Land finance is necessary when you need to: